openedx/edx-documentation/en_us/install_operations/source/ecommerce/create_products/create_coupons.rst

    :local:

-You create coupons and their associated discount or enrollment codes on the **Create New Coupon** page in the coupon administration tool, which is located at ``http://localhost:8002/coupons/``.
+You create coupons and their associated discount or enrollment codes on the **Create New Coupon** page in the E-Commerce Coupon Administration tool, which is located at ``http://localhost:8002/coupons/``.
 In the tool, you enter basic information and select the options for your coupon.

 .. _Enter Basic Coupon Information: